PanzerPandaNinja/qrtimer/README.md

 If you have used this site before and not removed the cookie it each day will show up as a link under the history tab aloing with a summary.
 You can download your data as a json-file using the download button and upload it using the upload button.
 This is usefull if you change devices and want your history.

+Maybe: You can see historic data on the history link on the bottom.
+This will pause your timer.
+Maybe: You can see a graph on the graph link on the bottom.
+This will pause your timer.

 ## Data and cookies
 The app uses a GUID from your phone and browser to identify you for two hours after last scan from your phone.
 Your timings is saved in a cookie on your phone only, when its deleted so are all your data.